gupti/D-Linquent/README.md

+# D-Linquent
-# D-Link Extender Hacks
+#### D-Link Wireless Extender Scripts

-This repository contain various unofficial and probably-not-supported-by-D-Link scripts to play with the DAP-1520 WiFi extender.
-May or may not work with other products, was only tested with the DAP-1520 on Firmware v1.06.
+This repository contain various unofficial and probably-not-supported-by-D-Link Python 3 scripts to play with D-Link WiFi extenders by replicating packets the web interface uses.
+It was only tested on a DAP-1520 with firmware version 1.06, but probably works on some other DAP extenders and firmware versions.

+All the files are under the zlib license.

+## Files
+reboot.py - reboots a selected extender